Want to stay on the right side of health and safety legislation but not sure where to start?

 2. Assess the risks in your business

 You have probably heard of the term ‘risk assessments’.
 These will help avoid accidents in the first place, but after any serious incident, the H&S, Fire or Insurance inspector will want to see your risk assessments.
-So assess and then manage the health and safety risks of your business.
+So assess and then manage the health and safety risks in your business.
 Write up the results clearly as it could be good evidence for you later.
+Make sure you have a COVID-19 risk assessment in place and review this as information changes.
+Email us for a free risk assessment template: email@example.com

 3. Write a Health & Safety Policy